Last updated on March 7th, 2019

 What does Bad Posture Feel Like?

 Most people feel more pain and discomfort the worse their posture becomes.
 Pain from poor posture can present itself anywhere from head to toe.
 Poor posture can be felt not just physically but also emotionally.
-For example if you are angry, sad, confused, depressed you would see this person with their shoulders roll forward and arms crossed.
+Research shows a strong association between body symmetry and higher sexual prowess, physical dominance, emotional stability, and fidelity(3).
+For example if you are angry, sad, confused, depressed you would see this person with their shoulders rolled forward and arms crossed.
 Their chin maybe dropped and their face shows negative feelings.
-Consider the saying “carrying the weight of the world on yours shoulders”.
+Remember the saying “carrying the weight of the world on yours shoulders”?

 Generally speaking those with bad posture feel less than themselves.
 Sometimes they don’t even know it having been in bad posture for so long.
 At some point though as bad posture progresses the person feels as though they are falling apart, they have no energy or they can’t do the things they use to be able to do.
 They feel frustrated with feeling that they are getting older.

-It’s important to know that lifestyle habits have much more influence on posture than age or genetics.
+It’s important to know that lifestyle habits have much more influence on posture than age or genetics(4).

 Moving With Bad Posture